joshuathayer/securedrop/securedrop-staging-qubes.md

     cd /var/www/securedrop
     ./manage.py add-admin

-### tor service addresses
+### Tor service addresses

-We want the Tor service addresses, of course.
+We need the Tor service addresses, of course, so we can access the source and journalist interfaces.

 On `sd-app`, do: